bcgov/DBC-APIM/api-specs/geocoder/singleLineAddressFormat.md

 {streetDirection} {streetType} streetName {streetType} {streetDirection} [streetQualifier] [ and {streetDirection} {streetType} streetName {streetType} {streetDirection} [streetQualifier] ]+ , localityName, provinceCode

-frontGate is the double dash delimiter (e.g., “--“)

 ##Examples
 Here is an example of a civic address: